Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 #
 #Reporting Traffic to Consumer Insights
 #
-# enable (default) the gRPC communication with Amplify platform.
+# enable (default=true) the gRPC communication with Amplify platform.
 Be sure the http/2 connectivity is allowed to cross your firewall/proxy if any.
 CENTRAL_GRPC_ENABLED=true
-# enable (default) to store a cache locally when the agent is stopped.
+# enable (default=true) to store a cache locally when the agent is stopped.
 It enables the agent to resume from where it left off when restarting.
 AGENTFEATURES_PERSISTCACHE=true
 # enable to add sampling based on consumer and subscription information so each consumer can see a certain percentage of the traffic
 TRACEABILITY_PER_SUBSCRIPTION=true